-As mentioned above the subject hotel has suffered from double fortitude from the owner and operators' differences leading to the termination of the hotel management agreement and as well as the COVID-19 lockdown period from March to June 2020.
-Again, as mentioned previously the owners are in the process of negotiating with potential international operators with a view to securing an operator before year-end 2020.
+As mentioned above the subject hotel has suffered from double fortitude from the owner and operators' differences leading to the termination of the hotel management agreement and as well as the disruptive 2021 after pandemic 2020.
+Again, as mentioned previously the owners are in the process of negotiating with potential international operators with a view to securing an operator before year-end 2021.

-Accordingly, we have considered the historic performance of the subject hotel allowing for a strategic commercial decision on 2020 with an understanding the hotel's long-term performance should be in line with historic performance of 2017 and 2018.

-The underlying position of the subject hotel historically has been good performance in 2017 and 2018.
+Accordingly, we have considered the historic performance of the subject hotel allowing for a strategic commercial decision on 2020 with an understanding the hotel's long-term performance should be in line with historic performance of 2017 to 2019.
+The underlying position of the subject hotel historically has been good performance in 2017, 2018 and 2019.
 We have used this information to base our performance going forward should the owner's secure an international operator.
 Historically, hotel occupancy rates were relatively stable at 59% in the YT November 2019.
 We have also attached the subject hotels P&L accounts above showing fairly good performance.